cquesadad/custom-price-user-role/README.md

 ### 2. Previous requirements
 - Access to the Consumer Key and COnsumer Secret and ability to send HTTP requests.
 - Basic knowledge of the JSON format and how to make REST requests.
+- Install [Members](https://wordpress.org/plugins/members/) plugin to create the custom members roles.

+### 3. Plugin options

+This plugins has a few settings to give admin users controls over the way custom prices are showed.

+#### Show/Hide custom price

+This options allows admins to decide if show the custom price.
+Could be used for testing or for a fast desable without losing the custom price already inserted in products.

+#### Show custom price with discount

+This checkbox not selected by default gives admin the posibility to show the custom price as it was a discounted price from the woocommerce regular price.
+In case you are using also a Woocommerce discount price, it would show just the custom role price.

 ### 3. Read and Update process